 Prolonged symptoms - This can lead to academic difficulties in school and delay an athlete from returning to play.

 Second impact syndrome - A condition that occurs when an athlete’s brain is still healing from a concussion, returns too early to a sport and sustains another blow to the head.
-This second blow can cause permanent brain damage (and in some cases, death).
+This second blow can cause permanent brain damage (and in

 Signs of concussion in a child include: